ystaggl/quartz/content/RDP Thing.md

 win32gui.SetWindowPos(hwnd,None,LEFT_OFFSET,0,WIDTH,HEIGHT,win32con.SWP_SHOWWINDOW)
 ```

-TARGET_CLASS is the class name of a window, in this case the RDP window.
+**`class: code-variable` TARGET_CLASS** is the class name of a window, in this case the RDP window.
 This is an identifier that can be used to find the same window across multiple sessions or even when the exe filename is changed.
 They aren't absolutely bulletproof, especially when there are multiple instances of the same window, but for my purposes with this script they're more than enough.
 Personally, I usually find these using the AutoHotKey window spy.

 [FindWindow](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-findwindowa) then gets us a hWnd window handle from the class, this is a truly unique identifier for a specific instance of a window, meaning it changes every time the window is reopened, but this value is necessary for targeting the upcoming function calls